IvS-KULeuven/ComboCode/Manual.md

 The functionality includes:
 * <b>Modeling</b>:
     - Currently works with GASTRoNOoM for gas radiative transfer, and with MCMax for dust radiative transfer
-    - Allowing output of one code to be used as input for another
+    - Allows output of one code to be used as input for another
     - Automatic gas line selection based on available data and line listing
     - Databases for modeling output and easy parameter space searches
     - Interaction with a supercomputer cluster built into the databases